Whenever you visit a crowded tourist destination, or a little quiet town, and spot a great street art, go make a pic and share it with your friends.

 Reading while growing roots.
 A surreal mural in Nuñez, painted by a Colombian artist Loto.
 “A pseudo human being is reading while growing roots.” ⇢ More info.

 Kid reading.
 Mural on the side of the Trilok School on Waverly Avenue, Brooklyn.
 Created by a legendary Chile-based artist Nelson Rivas (Cekis). ⇢ Credits and more info.

 Reading: a Journey.
 This huge mural was created by Donald Gensler and can be seen in Philadelphia.

 The mural is a part of The Mural Arts Program that has created more than 3,000 paintings representing important aspects of Philadelphia’s African American history. ⇢ Credits and more info.

 Joyous discoveries: a journey through books and music.
 The mural was painted by Keith Hollander at Market St. and Duboce Ave, in San Francisco.
 There are several books visible, including Gabriel Garcia Marquez’s 100 Years of Solitude, and Catcher in the Rye by J.D.
 Salinger. ⇢ Credits and more info.

 Read.
 Sticker and poster campaign that started in 2005.
 Created by Brooklyn-based artist and performer Jay Giroux. ⇢ Credits and more info.

-Climbing Over Books.
-Street art by Andreyante AO, in Nizhny Novgorod, Russia. ⇢ Via.
+Climbing over books.
+Street art by Andreyante AO, in Nizhny Novgorod, Russia. ⇢ Credits and more info.